naraen/Experiments/sudokuSolver/README.md

 # Sudoku Solver

 This is a sudoku solver that I worked on to brush up on nodejs and javascript.
-It is intended to be primarily used interactively through a [repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
-However it can be imported as a module to progrmatically run as a solver.
+It is intended to  primarily be used interactively through a [repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

+However, it is well modularized and it is possible to import the solver and run it progrmatically.

 It uses [Nearley parser](https://nearley.js.org/) with [moo tokenizer](http://github.com/tjvr/moo)  for processing the repl input.